risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-kafka.md

 1. Create a [target group](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-target-group.html) for each broker.
 Set the **target type** as **IP addresses** and the **protocol** as **TCP**.
 Ensure that the target group's VPC is the same as your cloud-hosted source.

 2. Create a [Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-network-load-balancer.html).
-Ensure that it is enabled in the same subnets your broker sources are in.
+Ensure that it is enabled in the same subnets your broker sources are in and the Cross-zone load balancing is also enabled.

 3. Create a [TCP listener](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-listener.html) for each MSK broker that corresponds to the target groups created.
 Ensure the ports are unique.